Mary Todd Lincoln

-Mary Lincoln staunchly supported her husband throughout his presidency and was active in keeping national morale high during the Civil War.
+Mary Lincoln staunchly supported her husband's career and political ambitions, and throughout his presidency, she was active in keeping national morale high during the Civil War.
 She acted as the White House social coordinator, throwing lavish balls and redecorating the White House at great expense; her spending was the source of much consternation.
-She was seated next to Abraham when he was assassinated in the President's Box at Ford's Theatre on Tenth Street in Washington, D.C., on April 14, 1865.
-The deaths of her husband and three of her sons weighed heavily on her.
+She was seated next to Abraham when he was assassinated in the President's Box at Ford's Theatre in Washington, D.C., on April 14, 1865.

-Mary Lincoln suffered from numerous physical and mental health issues during her life.
+The Lincolns had four sons of whom only the eldest, Robert, survived both parents.
+The deaths of her husband and three of their sons weighed heavily on her.
+Young Thomas (Tad), who died suddenly in 1871, had just spent an extended time traveling with her after Robert married.
+Mary Lincoln suffered from physical and mental health issues.
 She had frequent migraines, which were exacerbated by a head injury in 1863.
-She was depressed for much of her life; some historians think she may have had bipolar disorder.
-She was briefly institutionalized for psychiatric disease in 1875, but later retired to the home of her sister.
-She died of a stroke in 1882 at age 63.
-Periodic surveys conducted by the Siena College Research Institute since 1982 have consistently found Lincoln to be among the most poorly regarded first ladies in the assessments of historians.
-Historians see Lincoln as having been a meddling and disruptive presence in her husband's White House, in large part due to her likely mental illness.
+She likely suffered from depression or possibly bipolar disorder.
+She was briefly institutionalized for psychiatric illness in 1875, and then spent several years traveling in Europe.
+She later retired to her sister's home in Springfield, where she died in 1882 at age 63.
+She is buried with her husband and three younger sons in the Lincoln Tomb, a National Historic Landmark.

 Early life and education

-Mary was born in Lexington, Kentucky, as the fourth of seven children of Robert Smith Todd, a banker, and Elizabeth "Eliza" (Parker) Todd.
-Mary was raised in comfort.
-Though her family enslaved human beings, they considered themselves "refined" and were treated as such by their peers.
-When Mary was six, her mother died in childbirth.
-Two years later, her father married Elizabeth "Betsy" Humphreys and they had nine children together.
-Mary had a difficult relationship with her stepmother.
+Todd was born on December 13, 1818, in Lexington, Kentucky, as the fourth of seven children of Robert Smith Todd, a banker, and Elizabeth "Eliza" (Parker) Todd.
+When she was six, her mother died in childbirth.
+Two years later, her father married Elizabeth "Betsy" Humphreys, and they had nine children together.
+Todd had a difficult relationship with her stepmother.

-From 1832, Mary and her family lived in what is now known as the Mary Todd Lincoln House, an elegant 14-room residence at 578 West Main Street in Lexington, Kentucky.
+From 1832, Mary and her family lived in what is now known as the Mary Todd Lincoln House, an elegant 14-room residence at 578 West Main Street in Lexington.

 Mary's paternal great-grandfather, David Levi Todd, was born in County Longford, Ireland, and immigrated through Pennsylvania to Kentucky.
 Another great-grandfather, Andrew Porter, was the son of an Irish immigrant to New Hampshire and later Pennsylvania.
-Her great-great maternal grandfather Samuel McDowell was born in Scotland, and emigrated to Pennsylvania.
+Her maternal great-great-grandfather Samuel McDowell was born in Scotland, and emigrated to Pennsylvania.
 Other Todd ancestors came from England.

-At an early age Mary was sent to Madame Mentelle's finishing school, where the curriculum concentrated on French and literature.
+At an early age, Mary was sent to Madame Mentelle's finishing school, where the curriculum concentrated on French and literature.
 She learned to speak French fluently and studied dance, drama, music, and social graces.
 By age 20, she was regarded as witty and gregarious with a grasp of politics.
 Like her family, she was a Whig.